cosmos/cosmos-sdk/docs/guide/ibc.md

 `basecoin` is a framework for creating new cryptocurrency applications.
 It comes with an `IBC` plugin enabled by default.

+You will also want to install the [jq](https://stedolan.github.io/jq/) for handling JSON at the command line.

 Now let's start the two blockchains.
 In this tutorial, each chain will have only a single validator, where the initial configuration files are already generated.